tigera-solutions/fortinet-enablement/README.md

 - MacOS or Linux-based machine.
 Windows w/WSL2 will work but not tested with these instructions.
 - SSH client to connect to AWS resources
 - A public/private SSH key pair created and added in your AWS account and for the specifc region you wish to run this in.
 - Git
 - [Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli) v0.13+ installed locally.

 ## Architecture

 Below is an architecture diagram of the various components that will be deployed.
 They are:

 - A VPC with two subnets: one private and one public.
 - An Internet Gateway attached to the Public Subnet
 - A default security group to allow SSH acces, HTTP/HTTPs traffic, and specific TCP ports for Fortigate and FortiManager.
 - Three EC2 instances for k8s: `master`, `worker-1`, and  `worker-2`.
-- A Fortigate and FortiManager VMs (PAYG).
+- A FortiGate and FortiManager VMs (PAYG).

 ![img](img/arch.png)